Optimal quantization with branched optimal transport distances: Uniform properties of optimal quantizers and partitions

 where $e_{\alpha,d} > 0$ is the constant from the optimal shape problem studied in \cite{pegonFractalShapeOptimization2019}, whose definition is given in \labelcref{optimal_shape_constant}. \end{proof}

-{\textbf{Acknowledgments.}} P.P. acknowledges the academic leave provided by Inria Paris (team Mokaplan) for the year 2022-2023, and the \enquote{Young Researcher's Project} funding provided by the Scientific Council of Université Paris-Dauphine.
+{\textbf{Acknowledgments.}} P.P. acknowledges the academic leave provided by Inria Paris for the year 2022-2023, and the \enquote{Young Researcher's Project} funding provided by the Scientific Council of Université Paris--Dauphine.
 M.P. acknowledges support from the Chilean Fondecyt Regular grant 1210426 entitled "Rigidity, stability and uniformity for large point configurations".
+We thank the anonymous referees for their careful reading of our manuscript, which helped us improve it.